JonathanDPotter/JonathanDPotter/README.md

 # Jonathan Potter

 I am a self taught web developer with two years of experience developing applications with javascript and React.
 I have approximately a year of experience developing Express apps and using TypeScript for both Express and React applications.
-I have some familiarity with Python, and can easily learn more in that language.

 <!---
 JonathanDPotter/JonathanDPotter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.